 All Year 12 students will complete a term of skills workshops building a foundation of new skills and techniques required at A level.
-Students will complete one coursework project with a theme of their choosing and produce a written personal essay that supports their project.
+Students will then complete one coursework project with a theme of their choosing and produce a written personal essay that supports their project.

 All year 13 students will undertake an externally set assignment set by the examination board with the final piece being completed under examination conditions.

 - Learn to express yourself creatively

 - Experiment with a range of media such as clay, textiles, digital media and painting

 - Try out new ideas and develop your visual skills

 Q. When do I start to learn Art & Design?

 A. Year 7

 A. Yes for years 7 and 8.
 Art & Design and Textiles is an option choice in year 9